NCIP/gdc-docs/docs/Encyclopedia/pages/TCGA_VCF_1.1.md

 Summary of current version changes
 ==================================

-Original feature requests for TCGA VCF 1.1 are available [here](https://wiki.nci.nih.gov/x/NoT_Ag).
 Following is a summary of additions/modifications for this version and the corresponding validation rule number is included in parentheses.

 **UUID compliance**: All TCGA data is currently in the process of being